hadar-hai/GuideRobotOfflineRL/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for any purpose.
-Please see the `LICENSE` file for more details.

 ---
 *Note: This project is a simulation and does not involve real-world interactions with visually impaired individuals.
 It is meant for educational and research purposes only.*